mk-fg/gitolite-ssh-user-proxy/README.rst

 - "gitolite-proxy --auth-update" can accept (to stdin) either ssh authorized_keys built by gitolite's "ssh-authkeys" or simplier format (just keys without ssh-specific cruft) that push-authkeys sends to it.

+- gateway-proxy.py needs python3, push-authkeys.sh uses bash and gawk (GNU awk).
+  Both also use ssh, of course.

 - Paths and some other options can be tweaked in the vars at the top of the scripts.